 Data transformation is increasingly important and growing in value within the modern data stack capabilities.
 But legacy transformation methods fall short in the world of cloud computing and data complexity.
 There are some cultural and team indicators that suggest it is time to adopt a transformation method for the modern enterprise.

 Transformation tools featured within GUI-based orchestration tools are hard and time-consuming to learn.
 It can take data teams months to fully wrap their heads around a component-based drag and drop layout.
 By keeping transformations in SQL, analysts can easily jump into a model and transform data.
 Beyond that, the market is seeing the rise of the citizen data integrator.
-These data specialists can benefit from the pre-built logic offered by Fivetran dbt packages.
+These data specialists can benefit from the pre-built logic offered by Fivetran data models with pre-built, packaged SQL.
 Think back to our advanced analytics use case above.
-By using the Fivetran dbt package for ad reporting, minimal coding is required to combine data from multiple popular ad sources.
+By using the Fivetran Ad Reporting data models, minimal coding is required to combine data from multiple popular ad sources.

 You know how valuable your data is.
 You invest in source systems that produce it, cloud infrastructure to store and secure it, and tools to move it to the cloud.
 If you are facing challenges with data latency, poor consistency or reliability, or inaccessible data, it’s time to consider a modern data transformation solution for your business.